NGC 4522: Ram-pressure stripping

+Progenitor of BC6

+It has been suggested that NGC 4522 may be the progenitor of the blue blob known as BC6 (embedded within a 600,000 light year long chain of intergalactic gas clouds, known as the "ALFALFA Virgo 7 cloud complex"), due to its similar metallicity to the blob, as well as the fact that the stripping is happening in the same direction as that of the blob.
+However, there are some other difficulties with this hypothesis, as it can't easily explain the kinematic separation between BC6 and NGC 4522.

 Features

 In NGC 4522, there are several features that have been suggested to be attributes of ram-pressure stripping.

 The northeast region of NGC 4522, contains a large, continuous dust lane that curves out of the disk of the galaxy that is known as "The dust upturn”.
 The region also contains a wide lane of stars, including many young blue stars that has been named "The stellar upturn".
 At the top of the upturn, there are a couple of distinct HII regions.

 The southwest region features a number of decoupled extraplanar dust clouds and an arm structure containing a number of HII regions and groupings of bright young blue stars.

 Star formation

 As a consequence of ram-pressure stripping, NGC 4522 has a shrunken star forming disk with an enhanced rate of star formation in the inner regions while there is lack of star formation in the outer disk.

 Some of the newly formed stars in NGC 4522 are forming in H II regions in filaments of stripped gas rising from the star forming disk of the galaxy.
 These stars may enter the halo of NGC 4522 or escape into intergalactic space.